-(Taken Spring 2018 in Ireland while out for a walk at my local park )
+(Taken in Spring in Ireland while out for a walk at my local park )

 Drink Green Tea – Green Tea comes from the Camellia sinensis plant and is high in antioxidants called catechins which help fight free radicals in your body to boost your immune system and help ward off illness.
 For maximum flavor and potency, brew Green Tea fresh.
 If the flavor of Green Tea isn’t your favorite, try adding a couple of fresh organic mint leaves.

 Add a Little Seaweed – About a year or so ago I started using kelp granules in my cooking (did I just see you make a "yuck" face"?)
 Here is a little background on kelp: